As per research conducted by the Solar Technical Assistance Team (STAT), the productive life of a solar panel degrades at the rate of 0.5% every year.

 Types of Solar Panel Protective Covers

 Solar panel covers vary in materials as one can use them for different reasons.
-For instance – a cover designed to protect against rain and hail will be different from the mesh-like cover intended simply to keep pestering birds at bay.
+For instance – a cover designed to protect against rain and hail will differ from the mesh-like cover intended to keep pestering birds at bay.

-So, to understand how solar panel cover types may vary from each other, let us know more about the different type of solar panels.
+So, to understand how solar panel cover types may vary, let us know more about the different types of solar panels.

 Monocrystalline solar panels

-Usually fixed and cylindrical in shape, monocrystalline solar panels are panels made out of a single silicon crystal.
+Usually fixed and cylindrical, monocrystalline solar panels are made from a single silicon crystal.
 As a result, its purity level is high.
 The single cylindrical ingot is then sliced into wafer-like solar cells.

 Being carved from a single silicon ingot, these solar panels have a high power capacity.
 They offer greater energy efficiency and can last up to 30 years.